-Business license revenues are expected to grow at a below-average but positive pace, after declining by roughly 15% over the two previous years.
-Given that the Business License is now the General Fund's second largest single source of revenue and that this source was noticeably below its recent trend in 2008, the Budget Office watches this source closely to try to determine whether we should re-evaluate the estimate for the coming year.
-Initial indications for the 2012 year are positive in the hospitality and retail sectors.
-But the recovery has been somewhat uneven in other sectors and the construction slump will continue.
+Business license revenues are expected to grow at a below-average but positive pace, after declining by roughly 15% in 2010 and 2011.
+Given that the Business License is now the General Fund's second largest single source of revenue and that this source was noticeably below its recent trend in 2008, the Budget Office watches this source closely to try to determine whether we should reevaluate the estimate for the coming year.
+Initial indications for the 2013 year are flat to slightly positive in the hospitality and retail sectors.
+The recovery is expected to continue to be somewhat uneven in other sectors and there may be some positive movement in the finance, insurance, and real estate sector, as well as in construction and related industries.